 Will I actually recover?
-And what things should I avoid incase I make matters worse?
-My doctors and therapists will always helpful in explaining things.
+And what things should I avoid in case I make matters worse?
+My doctors and therapists will always be helpful in explaining things.
 But obviously, because I’ve never had a stroke before, I didn’t know what questions to ask.
 And so I worried a lot and I missed out on doing things that could have sped up my recovery.

 Rather than just waiting to be told what to do at my next appointment.
 Head to the website thetransitloungepodcast.com and download the guide, it’s free.
 Thanks once again for listening.

-This has been a production of the transitloungepodcast.com.
-Check out our page on Facebook and start a conversation by leaving a comment @facebook.com/thetransitloungepodcast.
+This has been a production of recoveryafterstroke.com.
 Subscribe to the show on iTunes and check us out on Twitter.
 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.

 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
 You should always seek advice from a qualified health professional before acting on any of the information provided by any of the transatlantic podcasts.